 Avoid Asking ‘Why’ Questions

-Now, this may seem counterintuitive, because the storyteller is trying to find their WHY.
+This may seem counterintuitive since the storyteller is trying to find their WHY.
 But asking questions that start with the word ‘why’ can actually be counterproductive.

 For instance, imagine asking a teenager - “Why were you home so late?”
 You’ll likely get an emotional or even defensive reply.
 Imagine if instead, you asked “What happened that meant you were home so late?”.
 It invites them to share the information in a rational way, and ultimately will help you find out what happened.